AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 Each configuration requires a unique name.
 For example, `Example Content Analytics configuration`.
 The name is required to save or implement a configuration.

+For each configuration you also need to select the sandbox for which you want to configure Content Analytics.

 ![Content Analytics configuration details](../assets/aca-configuration-details.png)

 * **[!UICONTROL Name]**: Each configuration requires a unique name.
 For example, `Example Content Analytics configuration`.
 The name is required to save or implement a configuration.

-* **[!UICONTROL Sandbox]**: The configuration also requires a sandbox.
+* **[!UICONTROL Sandbox]**: The configuration requires a sandbox.
 Select a sandbox from the list of sandboxes you have access to and on which data is collected that you want to use for Content Analytics.

-  If you change a configured sandbox for which you have defined a connection and optionally data views, you are notified that the connection and data views do need to be reconfigured.
+  If you change a configured sandbox for which you have defined a connection and optionally data views, you are notified that the connection and data views need to be reconfigured.

 ### Connection